-Pri ncipal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Intimidation/Harassment Intimidation/Harassment 1.
-2. Whether the behavior was collusive or part of a larger manipulation.
-Whether the behavior attempted to affect or actually affected publicly disseminated quotes or otherwise inhibited market transparency.
-Fine of \$5,000 to \$73,000.
-In egregious cases, consider a fine in excess of \$73,000.
-In egregious cases, suspend the individual respondent in any or all capacities and/or the member firm respondent with respect to any or all activities or functions for a period of 10 business days to two years.
-3. Whether the behavior attempted to or actually resulted in late or inaccurate trade reporting.
-In egregious cases involving intimidation, consider barring the individual respondent.
-4. Whether the behavior attempted to or actually altered market prices.
-Coordination Fine of \$10,000 to \$146,000.
-Coordination Suspend the individual respondent in any or all 5.
-In the case of intimidation or harassment, nature and content of the respondent's speech, communications and/or harassing behavior.
-In egregious cases, consider a fine in excess of \$146,000. capacities and/or the member firm respondent with respect to any or all activities or functions for a period of 30 business days to two years.
-6. The general effect of the behavior on the fair and efficient operation of the securities markets.
-In egregious cases, consider expelling the member firm and/or barring the individual respondent.
-7. Whether the behavior was repetitive or a single impulsive action.
+- 1. Whether the behavior was collusive or part of a larger manipulation. - 2.
+Whether the behavior attempted to affect or actually affected publicly disseminated quotes or otherwise inhibited market transparency. - 3.
+Whether the behavior attempted to or actually resulted in late or inaccurate trade reporting. - 4.
+Whether the behavior attempted to or actually altered market prices. - 5.
+In the case of intimidation or harassment, nature and content of the respondent's speech, communications and/or harassing behavior. - 6.
+The general effect of the behavior on the fair and efficient operation of the securities markets. - 7.
+Whether the behavior was repetitive or a single impulsive action